 The mild stimulation provided by the Interstim stimulator serves to connect the communication signals to the sacral nerves and thereby improving urinary frequency, urge incontinence, urinary retention, interstitial cystitis, irritable bowel syndrome, and several other ailments.

 Interstim is unique in that a test stimulation is performed to assess the effectiveness of the therapy prior to placing a permanent implant.
-Interstim test procedure may be performed in the office under local anesthetic with or without sedation.
+Interstim test procedures may be performed in the office under local anesthetic with or without sedation.
 Small wires are placed with the help of a needle through the skin without making any incisions.
-The temporary lead is plugged into a temporary stimulator that can be worn on the waistband either inside or outside of the clothing.
+The temporary lead is connected to a temporary stimulator that can be worn on the waistband either inside or outside of the clothing.
 The Interstim temporary stimulator is used for one week, or less, to assess the results of the stimulation.

 Interstim Implant Permanent Stimulator

-After approximately seven days, you will return to the office with your voiding diary.
-The pre and post diaries will be compared and your Doctor will review the results with you and your family.
+After approximately several days, you will return to the office with your voiding diary.
+The pre and post diaries will be compared and your Doctor will review the results with you.
 If the test was a success, you may elect to have the Interstim Implanted Stimulator placed.
 This simple procedure is done in the hospital on an outpatient basis.

 After the Procedure

 Following your Interstim therapy, it is recommended that you take Tylenol or prescribed medication for pain treatment.
 Do not remove the dressing over the lead wires.
 You may shower 24 hours after the procedure.
 Be sure to unplug the test box prior to showering.
 The temporary Interstim unit is small enough to be worn inside or outside of your clothing and is powered by an ordinary 9-volt battery.
 The device also has a clip that can be used to hold the unit on the waistband.

 After the procedure, contact Dr. Huffer and his team if you experience: